postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/splunk-on-call.md

     * **Workspace** -  The workspace that contains your monitor.
     * **Monitor** -   Send this monitor's results to Splunk On-Call.
     * **API Key** -  The API key from the Splunk On-Call **Integrations** page.
 1. Select **Advanced Options** if you want to add a Splunk On-Call routing key.
+This enables you to direct incidents to a specific team, so they get notified about a particular failure.
     > You can send the multiple monitors' results to the same Splunk On-Call collection.
 1. Select **Add Integration**.